 Changing out light fixtures is a quick DIY project that instantly improves the look of a room.
 Create a harmonious feel by selecting fixtures that complement each other and your home's overall style.

 For under-illuminated areas, add a handsome table or floor lamp.
 Overhead lighting can be too harsh for most rooms, so make your home comfortable and functional.
 If you're on a really tight budget, try spray-painting some of your existing fixtures.

 The bath is a great place to look for a quick project, and modernizing this small space can be easy and fast.
 Even if you need to hire a plumber for some jobs, you can still get a lot done for under $1,000.

 You can put in a beautiful new vanity within this budget.
 Or maybe you just need to update the hardware.
 Put sleek stainless pulls on drawers and cabinets, add a wonderful new showerhead for your morning drench.
 These small improvements add up to a big impact.

 You'll be amazed at the difference you can make in your kitchen by just changing the cabinet and drawer hardware.
 The cabinetry makes up the bulk of your kitchen space, so this change is really dramatic.
 You'll find hardware in a huge range of styles and price points.
 Look at your favorite home store, or shop online.

 As George Carlin famously said, your home is a "place for your stuff."
 So this weekend why not create an attractive place for your stuff?
 Adding shelving is a very doable DIY project that will come in well under $1,000.

 You can create your own shelves or buy them ready to hang for under $100.
 Then choose some of your favorite "stuff" and put it on display!

-These improvements will make your home a little sweeter and give you a satisfying sense of accomplishment.
+These improvements will make your home a little more stylish and give you a sense of accomplishment.
 Give yourself the gift of better surroundings, and enjoy your home more every day.